hazelcast/hazelcast-spring-session/CONTRIBUTING.md

 1. Contributions are submitted, reviewed, and accepted using the PR system on GitHub.
 2. For first time contributors, our bot will automatically ask you to sign the Hazelcast Contributor Agreement on the PR.
-3. The latest changes are in the `master` branch.
+3. The latest changes are in the `main` branch.
 4. Make sure to design clean commits that are easily readable.
    That includes descriptive commit messages.
 5. Please keep your PRs as small as possible, _i.e._ if you plan to perform a huge change, do not submit a single and